Academic and Proctoring Services

 - Thursdays- 10:00AM to 5:00PM

 No proctoring services are available on Tuesdays or Fridays.Limited proctoring services are available during our peak periods.
-For the Summer semester no proctoring services will be available from August 19, 2019 through August 23, 2019.
-For the Fall semester there will be limited proctoring services from October 14, 2019 through October 25, 2019 during our midterm period.
-No proctoring services will be available from December 9, 2019 through December 15, 2019 for our finals period.
+Limited proctoring services will be available from January 20nd through January 24th for Winter finals.
+For the Spring semester there will be limited proctoring services from March 23rd through April 3rd for heavy placement testing and no proctoring services May 13th through May 19th for Spring finals.

 Please complete the following steps to utilize our proctoring services: